meshery/meshery/docs/_adapters/linkerd.md

 ### Sample Applications

-The Meshery adapter for ({{ page.title }}) includes a handful of sample applications.
+The {{ page.name }} includes a handful of sample applications.
 Use Meshery to deploy any of these sample applications.

 Identify overhead involved in running Linkerd, various Linkerd configurations while running different workloads and on different infrastructure.
 The adapter facilitates data plane and control plane performance testing.